Common Name: African Bullfrog or Pixie Frog

 Scientific Name: Pyxicephalus adspersus

-Location: South Africa, Uganda, Kenya, Tanzania, Mozambique, Zambia, Zimbabwe, Botswana, and Nambibia
+Location: South Africa, Uganda, Kenya, Tanzania, Mozambique, Zambia, Zimbabwe, Botswana, and Namibia

-Size: 9.6 inches or 245 mm for males with females being smaller
+Size: 9.6 inches (245 mm) for males with females being smaller

-African bullfrog (Pyxicephalus adspersus) is also called the pixie frog because of its scientific name and from the family they are in.
-African bullfrogs are unique in that the males are larger than the females.
+The African bullfrog (Pyxicephalus adspersus) is also called the pixie frog because of its scientific name and from the family they are in.
+Typical in frogs, the female is the larger sex.
+The females are able to hold more eggs this way.
+Bu for the African Bullfrog, the males are larger of the two.

 Once the frogs breed, the males protect the tadpoles, attacking any animal that gets near it.
 If the pond where the tadpoles starts drying up, the male frog creates streams so the tadpoles can move to a different pond.